redhat-sap/sap-workshops/sap-smart-management/README.md

 1. Explore Red Hat Satellite Monitor Dashboard and customize it to show specific widgets
 2. Connect to the RHEL hosts for the given landscape and check what applications are running on those
-3. Explore these RHEL hosts from the Satellite interface
+3. Install required agents on the RHEL hosts to obtain information about errata from Satellite (POTENTIALLY REMOVE THIS PIECE AND PRE-INSTALL THE AGENT)
-4. Check existing erratas that applies to existing Hosts
+4. Explore these RHEL hosts from the Satellite interface
-5. Select and install applicable errata for existing Hosts
+5. Check existing erratas that applies to existing Hosts and automatically install those
-6.
+6. Explore Red Hat Insights from Satellite
-7.
+7. Explore Red Hat Insights from cloud.redhat.com
 8.